mimipeshy/healthcare_analysis/README.md

 - Model Deployment: Build and deploy a no-show prediction model using classification algorithms.
 - Feature Engineering: Incorporate external data (e.g., weather, traffic, holidays) and patient behavior (e.g., appointment history, wait time tolerance).

+# Conclusion

+This analysis provided valuable insights into patient appointment behaviors, highlighting key factors influencing no-shows such as long wait times, lack of SMS reminders, and certain demographic and medical conditions.
+By identifying patterns across neighborhoods, age groups, and appointment schedules, healthcare providers can take proactive steps to reduce missed appointments and improve resource planning.
+These findings lay the foundation for building predictive models and implementing targeted interventions to enhance patient engagement and operational efficiency.

 ## Author & License

 This project was created as part of a professional portfolio to demonstrate practical financial analytics using SQL & Power BI.